yabinmeng/nosqlbench-build-docs/site/content/reference/core_activity_params.md

 that sequences are not divided up differently.
 This can be important when simulating the access patterns of applications.

-**NOTE:**
-When simulating multi-op access patterns in non-async mode, the stride metric can tell you how long it took for a whole group of operations to complete.
+👉 When simulating multi-op access patterns in non-async mode, the stride metric can tell you how long it took for a whole group of operations to complete.